El Roi Ltd

 El Roi Ltd is committed to safeguarding vulnerable individuals.
 Agency workers must report any concerns about abuse or neglect immediately to both their El Roi line manager and the host organisation's safeguarding lead.
 We operate in accordance with the Care Act 2014 and expect workers to follow both El Roi's and client organisation's safeguarding policies.
 All allegations will be investigated promptly.
 Mandatory safeguarding training is required for all agency workers.

-Dual Reporting Obligation
+Immediate Reporting Obligation

 Compliance & Adherence